What Is Return On Sales?

 - It can also be used to provide insight into how much profit is being produced per dollar of sales.
 Return on sales (ROS) is also known as operating profit margin since it gives an idea of the operational efficiency of the company.

 - This implies whether the company’s operation is running at its optimal potential or not.

-- Consequently, this ratio forms a key part of the evaluation process of a company which is not only used for the internal purpose but mainly for the creditors and the investors who explore for better profit margins.
+- Consequently, this ratio forms a key part of the evaluation process of a company that is not only used for the internal purpose but mainly for the creditors and the investors who explore for better profit margins.

 The calculation of rate of return on sales is done by dividing the operating profit by the net sales for the period, and it is mathematically represented as Return on Sales = Operating profit / Net sales * 100%

-It is to be ensured that the operating profit does not include any of the non-operating income or expense such as income tax, interest expense etc.
+It is to be ensured that the operating profit does not include any of the non-operating income or expenses such as income tax, interest expense, etc.

 The following five simple steps can be used to the calculation of return on sales of a company:

 - Next, collect net sales also from the income statement.

 - Now, subtract the operating expenses from the net sales to find the operating profit of the company.

 Operating profit = Net sales Operating expense.

 - Now, divide the operating profit by the net sales to find the portion of each dollar the company keeps as profit.

 - Finally, multiply the above result by 100% for the calculation of return on sales ratio as a percentage.

 Return on Sales = Operating profit / Net sales * 100%